What is an Indemnity Policy and Do I Need One?

 How much does an indemnity policy cost?

 The cost of an indemnity policy depends on the type of insurance you need and on the value of the policy.
-For example, policies for good leasehold title cover start at around £20, while building regulation indemnity insurance can cost a couple of hundred pounds.
+For example, policies for good leasehold title cover start at around £20, while building regulation indemnity insurance can cost £50 to £300.

 It is important to note that it is often possible to negotiate with the seller to have them pay, in whole or in part, for the policy, especially if the need for the policy stems from a failure on their part, such as losing the compliance certificates.